edamame852/the-docs/docs/coding-practices/Backend/Interview/interview.md

 2. What is an option?
 Ans:
-- Guarantying you buy/sell a stock at fixed price in the future
+- Guaranteeing you buy/sell a stock at fixed price in the future
-- Kinda like a coupon, you can choice to exercise/ not exercise
+- Like a supermarket coupon, you can choice to exercise/ not exercise
 - Strike price : to buy/sell at fixed price

 3. What is a swap?
 Ans: